Ellsworth Might Just Be One of Maine’s Best-Kept Secrets

 This historic 1800s estate includes a museum showcasing the history of Ellsworth’s founding family, art galleries exhibiting local artists’ works, and several walking trails with stunning gardens to explore.

 Woodlawn hosts many programs throughout the year too, such as house tours and workshops for all ages.
-The Woodlawn Estate also has snowmobile trails for winter recreation.
+Also, the Estate has snowmobile trails for winter recreation.

 Atlantic Art Glass